gkorpal/gkorpal.github.io/_drafts/fedora.md

 Most of my Linux experience is based on Ubuntu.
 Following are some differences:

+## Administrator vs. User

-1. Users have the option of setting a root password in when installing a non-GNOME Fedora, but it is not required if the user creates an initial user account and selects the option to add it to the wheel group.
+Users have the option of setting a root password in when installing a non-GNOME Fedora, but it is not required if the user creates an initial user account and selects the option to add it to the wheel group.
 If root password is set, then the <code>root</code> account is the account for the system admin.
 This account is disabled in Ubuntu.
 In Ubuntu, one performs actions that require <code>root</code> privileges using **sudo**, while in a Fedora spin, **sudo** is not the default method of gaining administrative permissions.
 Therefore, in Fedora Xfce spin with root password, <code>root</code> access can only be gained with `su`.  **su** will ask for the <code>root</code> password, not the regular user password.
 After logging in successfully as `root`, one has administrative rights until terminal is closed or logged out with `exit`.
 However, for [GNOME Fedora](https://getfedora.org/en/workstation/), it's just like Ubuntu i,e. [no root password set by default](https://fedoraproject.org/wiki/Changes/ReduceInitialSetupRedundancy#Root_Account) and user account is handled by gnome-initial-setup.
 Having a root password is [not useful for nontechnical users](https://www.howtogeek.com/111479/htg-explains-whats-the-difference-between-sudo-su/).

+## Package management

- 2. Fedora uses different tools for package management to Debian.
+Fedora uses different tools for package management to Debian.
 Here is a quick overview of how to accomplish common tasks in Fedora: ([source](https://fedoraproject.org/wiki/Differences_to_Ubuntu))

 | Debian command | Fedora command |
 |--------------- | --------------- |